Ada-Developers-Academy/core-unit-1/intro-to-git/intro-to-git-vocab-and-concepts.md

 ## Comparing Different Ways to Collaborate

-Different versioning tools have different strategies.
-An older VCS used a system of _checking out a file for a period of time,_ much like checking out a book from a library.
-This VCS said that other team members couldn't work on, or even **_open_** that file until that dev checked it back in!
+Different versioning tools have different collaboration strategies.
+Some older VCSs used a process of _checking out a file for a period of time_, much like checking out a book from a library.
+Such VCSs said that other team members couldn't work on, or sometimes even **_open_** that file until the first dev checked it back in!

 ### !end-callout